 On February 18, 2011, Circuit Judge Robert Helfrich issued an extraordinary order formally exonerating Ruffin posthumously: "Larry Ruffin is officially exonerated and declared innocent of the crime of capital murder for which he was convicted in 1980 in Forrest County," Helfrich wrote.
 "That conviction is null and void."

-In January, 2013, Ruffin and the families of Bivens and Dixon filed a federal wrongful conviction lawsuit against Forrest County law enforcement officials alleging they were beatened and threatened to confess to a crime they did not commit.
+In January 2013, Ruffin and the families of Bivens and Dixon filed a federal wrongful conviction lawsuit against Forrest County law enforcement officials alleging they were beaten and threatened until they confessed to a crime they did not commit.
 Bivens passed away in August 2014.
 In 2015, the state paid $50,000 each to the estates of Ruffin, Bivens and Dixon.